dechristopher/tegola-omt/README.md

 the tile server, [PostgreSQL](https://www.postgresql.org) as the database, and the use of the open source [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) standard schema.
-We will be importing and updating our raw OSM data using the `imposm3` OSM to PostgreSQL import tool via the OpenMapTiles toolchain.
+We will be importing and updating our raw OSM data using the `imposm3` import tool, via the OpenMapTiles toolchain.

 ---